 How do you bill for services?

 We bill on a monthly basis.
-Invoices are sent out at the beginning of each month for your child’s services from the previous month.
+Invoices are sent out at the beginning of each month.
+The invoices reflect the monthly tuition fees for the current month and for your child’s services (early arrival or Lunch Bunch) from the previous month.

 - Invoices include services or fees incurred during the preceding month, such as monthly fees, additional charges for early drop off and/or late pick ups.
 We also bill for the material fees in the September and January invoices.